karissawhiting/cbioportalR/README.md

 #> #   cancerTypeId <chr>, referenceGenome <chr>
 ```

-To view study metadata you can use:
+To view study metadata on a particular study you can use:

 ``` r
 get_study_info("acc_tcga") %>%